11 Best Beaches in Malta and Gozo : The Ultimate Guide

 Blue Lagoon is based on a smallest Maltese island of Comino (it is so small that it only has 5 permanent residents and one hotel).
 There are small white sand beaches around the blue lagoon, however, the majority of the beach is rocky.
 The crystal clear azure water is what makes this beach worth visiting.

 Blue Lagoon may be a tourist hotspot in Malta, but it is a must-visit at least once.
 The dazzling clear water makes it a great spot for snorkelling, there are also some coves and caves in the surrounding areas to explore, you will find many small boat tours that run to these caves from the blue lagoon.
-Along the coast, you will find vendors selling cocktails, juices and fruit salads in a pineapple.
-It can get very crowded especially around the summer months we highly recommend visiting early or later in the evening to truly appreciate the blue lagoon.

 How to get to Blue Lagoon Comino: Day cruises run from all the major town in Malta.
 If you are looking to go to the lagoon independently the nearest departure point in Malta to the Blue Lagoon is Cirkewwa.
 It is advisable to pre-book your ferry tickets, especially around the peak summer months to avoid disappointment.
-You can purchase your tickets here.
+You can purchase your tickets here

-6St.
-Peters Pool
+St. Peters Pool Malta

 Best for: Natural beauty, cliff diving (and the atmosphere on the weekends)